rrodrifo/digital-garden-jekyll-template/_notes/Paul Gilroy.md

 ---
 ### O Atlântico Negro e dupla consciência

-> “It is the struggle to have blacks perceived as agents, as people with cognitive capacities and even with an intellectual history - attributes denied by modem racism - that is for me the primary reason for writing this book.” (p.
+> “It is the struggle to have blacks perceived as agents, as people with cognitive capacities and even with an intellectual history - attributes denied by modern racism - that is for me the primary reason for writing this book.” (p.
 6)

 ### Prefácio